Bryan Tay

-Bryan Tay (born Tay Zhi Rong, born 13 April 1988) is a Singaporean swimmer, who specialized in individual and relay freestyle events.
+Bryan Tay Zhi Rong (born 13 April 1988) is a Singaporean swimmer, who specialized in individual and relay freestyle events and represented Singapore in the 2008 Beijing Olympics.
 He is also a multiple-time medalist for the individual events, and a two-time defending champion for the relay freestyle events at the Southeast Asian Games.

+Olympics

 Tay was the sole male swimmer for the Singapore national team at the 2008 Summer Olympics in Beijing, and competed for the men's 200 m freestyle.
 He won the second heat of the competition, and set a national record, with a time of 1:50.41, 0.86 seconds ahead of Estonia's Vladimir Sidorkin.
 Tay, however, failed to advance into the semi-final rounds, as he placed forty-first in the overall rankings.

-Tay was also a member and varsity player of the Princeton Tigers swimming team at Princeton University.
+Tay was also a varsity member of the Princeton Tigers swimming team at Princeton University under Head Coach C. Rob Orr.

+Tay is currently the country manager for Lendela Singapore, a loan matching platform that matches borrowers with personalized loan offers from multiple banks and loan providers.